ErikMLutz/dotfiles/README.md

 #### Quick Access Journal

-From anywhere in `nvim` you can press `<leader>j` to pull up a quick access journal.
+From anywhere in Vim you can press `<leader>j` to pull up a quick access journal.
 The journal is opened in a focused reading mode that leverages [junegunn/goyo.vim](https://github.com/junegunn/goyo.vim) and [junegunn/limelight.vim](https://github.com/junegunn/limelight.vim).
 The same keystroke will hide the journal and return you to the previous buffer you were working on.
 Each time you leave the journal its contents and view are saved so that you always return to the same state you left.

+Additionally, from any shell the alias `j` will open Vim to the journal.
+The `<leader>j` keystroke will exit Vim if the journal is opened with this method.